Updated May 2021.

 ☑️ Creating and presenting design concepts to clients

 ☑️ Creating a design portfolio

 ☑️ Drawing construction details

 ☑️ Intensive study of the Ontario Building Code and preparation for the BCIN exam

-If you’re interested in the Architectural Design program, we strongly recommend talking with an Admissions Advisor.
+If you’re interested in the Building Design Technician program, we strongly recommend talking with an Admissions Advisor.

 An Advisor can explain application requirements, tuition and financial aid options, start-dates, career paths, and skills you’ll need to succeed in class.

 Get started by clicking below.
-Explore the program, request free information via email, or chat live with Advisor right away.
+Explore the program and chat live with Advisor right away.
 We’re here to help!